 This leaves Americans there – as in certain other countries – with few options, according to an American expat and long-time resident of Bangkok, who requested anonymity.

-She noted that Thailand currently has one of the poorest Covid-19 vaccination rates in the world, leaving American expats like her and her husband having to think seriously about flying back to the U.S., as crazy expensive as it sounds – which, she noted, many wealthy Thais are doing.
+She noted that Thailand currently has one of the poorest Covid-19 vaccination rates in the world, leaving American expats like her and her husband having to think seriously about flying back to the U.S., as crazily expensive as it sounds – which, she noted, many wealthy Thais are doing.
 Because even Thailand's many world-class private hospitals and clinics aren't able to reliably obtain vaccines, which tend to be given out on a country-by-country basis, sources say.

 The fact that Thailand chose not to join COVAX, a World Health Organization aimed at ensuring global access to Covid-19 vaccines, is seen by some as contributing to the shortage, the American expat noted.